 Most recent: Skype practice is a must if you're serious about your Spanish in the U.S. My Language Exchange has more older students, plus asks your permission each month before they bill you.

-Hi, I am a partner at Ventanas Mexico, providing resources to those exploring living full-time or part-time in Mexico.
+Kerry Baker is a partner at Ventanas Mexico, providing resources to those exploring living full-time or part-time in Mexico.
 Recently I released "If Only I Had a Place," a guide to renting an awesome place in Mexico for less.

-I also wrote the "Interactive Guide to Learning Spanish Free Online" - an interactive tool for potential expats.
+She also wrote the "Interactive Guide to Learning Spanish Free Online" - an interactive tool for potential expats.
 Yes, you can learn Spanish post-50.
 I did and here are the free tools I used, organized into lesson plans.